skyegrey/anhedonia/README.md

 Evolution time of 3 hours shows progress, but after all this work I don't think syntax trees will cut it.

 Might come back to this, who knows.

+## One of the best things to come out of this project was the logging function, its beautiful.